ChainSafe/game-docs-v2/docs/v2.5/17_faq.md

 C#// Some code
 ```

-### I'm having issues building to Android/IOS
-Code stripping needs to be changed depending on your unity version.
-Go to Edit -> Project settings -> Player and scroll down until you see the code stripping settings.
-Older unity versions will need to set this to false.
-Newer unity versions will need to set the managed stripping level to minimal.

 ### I'm getting the following error `Cannot read properties of undefined reading connect` when clicking the login button.
 What am I doing wrong?

 ![](v2Assets/image0.jpg)